diandramelo/Cardio_Catch_Diseases/README.md

 ![Image](img/README_banner.png)

-*This Data Science project presents a classification problem of predicting the existence of cardiovascular disease on patients based on a group of objective, subjective and examinational features.
+This Data Science project presents a classification problem of predicting the existence of cardiovascular disease on patients based on a group of objective, subjective and examinational features.
 For that, 70,000 patient records are going to be considered as part of a fictional healthcare firm called Cardio Catch Diseases.
-The project was inspired in a database available from a [Kaggle competition](https://www.kaggle.com/sulianova/cardiovascular-disease-dataset).*
+The project was inspired in a database available from a [Kaggle competition](https://www.kaggle.com/sulianova/cardiovascular-disease-dataset).

-(INTRO) *To do*

 If you wish to check the coding for this project, access the Jupyter Notebook [here](v09-Cardio_Catch_Diseases.ipynb); there is also a Storytelling slide presentation available [here](Project_Storytelling.pdf).